Ahmed-hussien90/Haveli/README.md

 # haveli

-Food restaurant Flutter App to order and book tables from resturant.
+Food restaurant Flutter App to order and book tables from restaurant.

 ## Features
 - Signin with google and email&password with Firebase Authentication.